robinplantey/robinplantey.github.io/_pages/about.md

 [theoretical desription of elementary particles](/research/), I enjoy writing [cool Python programs](/projects/).

 Abstract, technical and mind-bending are keywords which tend to describe my interests.
-I am a linux evangelist, avid chess player and wanna-be shred guitarist interested in blockchain technology, cyber security and philosophy.
+I am a linux evangelist, avid chess player and wanna-be shred guitarist interested in blockchain technology and cybersecurity.